Step 3. Specify Restore Settings

 Important

-It is recommended that you check whether the selected IAM role has all the required permissions to perform the operation.
+If the EC2 instance belongs to an AWS account, it is recommended that you check whether the selected IAM role has all the permissions required to perform the operation.
 If some permissions of the IAM role are missing, the restore operation will fail to complete successfully.
 To run the IAM role permission check, click Check Permissions and follow the instructions provided in section Checking IAM Role Permissions.

 Restoring EC2 Files and Folders